Distance: 38.3 km – Elevation +280 m -350 m

 The day started well as I left Versy.
 I climbed out of the village to the path I was taking and found myself walking along a woodland path.
 I exchanged ” bonjour ” with a runner, an elderly man walking rapidly with hikers poles, and a lady walking her “Scotty”.
 After around 40 minutes I emerged and saw a familiar view

-I hesitated and checked my route and found I was walking back to where I was yesterday !
-So back along the woodland path.
-So my 8.00 am start was now 9.20 and an unnecessary 6 kilometres added to my day.
-I philosophically said to myself ” that is warm up ” .
+I hesitated and checked my route and found I was walking back to where I was yesterday!
+So back along the woodland path, and my 8.00 am start was now 9.20 am and an unnecessary 6 kilometres added to my day.
+I philosophically said to myself ” that is a warm-up “.

 Early in the walk I passed through Villers-Marmery

 There was much more going on in the vineyards than yesterday.
 I passed a group of young workers tending the vines and they called out ” Bon Route”

 It was getting close to lunchtime as I approached Arbonay and passed wicker men tending vines.